bfox9900/CAMEL99-ITC/DEMO/MUSIC/readme.md

  PAUSE gives time to the next task in the multi-tasker's list of tasks.
  So the other voices in the music can do their thing.

  Here is the code for WAIT.
-It is because it is so simple that we can handle real-time syncronization of the music voices.
+It is because WAIT is so simple that we can handle real-time syncronization of the music voices.

  ```